Invoices contain essential details about a sale or transaction from a seller to a buyer, indicating products, services, amounts, and prices.

 First, an AP team receives the invoice from a vendor.
 Suppliers can either send a PDF or paper invoice, depending on what is more convenient for the business but in most cases invoices are received via email in PDF version.

-Invoice verification is an important part of a workflow, whether manual or automated.
+Invoice reconciliation is an important part of a workflow, whether manual or automated.

-With invoice verification businesses can ensure that the amounts billed by suppliers match the goods or services received, thus preventing overpayments, underpayments, and fraud.
+With invoice reconciliation businesses can ensure that the amounts billed by suppliers match the goods or services received, thus preventing overpayments, underpayments, and fraud.

 This process is essential for compliance with internal policies and external regulations, such as tax laws, and it contributes to better financial control and cash flow management.